 This course is composed of a series of humanities-related events (concerts, art shows, plays, etc.).
 Students earn credit by attending these events and completing assignments as described in the course syllabus.
-Credit: One semester hour.

 HUM1223/(NUR1223) GLOBAL EDUCATION STUDIES IN NURSING

 Prerequisite: Completion of one semester of nursing program or be a licensed health care professional and by approval of the supervising nursing faculty and Nursing Program Chair.